SEMANTiCS-org/semantics-org.github.io/content/workshops/index.md

 ---

-## Fifth International Workshop On A Semantic Data Space For Transport (Sem4Tra)
+## 5th International Workshop On A Semantic Data Space For Transport (Sem4Tra)

 #### Organized by:
 <div class="authors">